-The Vermont Rail Service Omya to Rutland train came through Center Rutland.
-I then drove over to the waterfall under the Delaware & Hudson bridge.
+The Vermont Rail Service Omya to Rutland train came through Center Rutland after which I drove over to the waterfall under the Delaware & Hudson bridge.

 Grookin Falls on Otter Creek under the Delaware & Hudson Railroad bridge.

 The bridge abutments of the old Rutland Railway Light and Power Company across Otter Creek from the Center Rutland station.
-I drove back over and then I bought others over to the bridge so they could photograph the falls.
-I returned to the museum.
-We then heard a horn coming our way and we knew we had another freight train coming from Rutland.
+I drove back over and brought others over to the bridge so they could photograph the falls, after which I returned to the museum.
+We then heard a horn coming our way and knew another freight train was coming from Rutland.

 The Vermont Rail Service Rutland to Omya freight train.
-I stayed until 10:15 AM and Bart let me leave to do my north Vermont Tour I was doing today.
+I stayed until 10:15 AM and Bart let me leave to do the north Vermont Tour that I had planned for today.
 A special thank you to the Rutland Raiload for having our NRHS convention group this morning.

 |Click here for Part 2 of this story|